+Bus Rapid Transit (BRT) is a high-quality bus-based transit system that delivers fast, comfortable, and cost-effective services at metro-level capacities.
 Bus rapid transit (Busway, BRT, BRTS) is a mass transit system and is bus-based.
-Generally, the Bus rapid transit system has specialized services, infrastructure and design to remove the causes of delay and to improve system quality.
+Generally, the bus rapid transit system has specialized services, infrastructure and design to remove the causes of delay and to improve system quality.

 This topic is important for all IAS exam aspirants.